khushalpankhaniya/CVAnalyzer/README.md

   - Experience (years)
 - **Admin Dashboard:** View all uploaded resumes and their parsed information.
 - **Download Resumes:** Download the uploaded resumes from the dashboard.
-- **Delete Functionality:** Admin can remove resumes and their extracted data.
 - **Responsive UI:** Mobile-friendly design for both the upload page and dashboard.
 - **Supported Formats:** PDF, DOC, DOCX.